tozd/dinit/README.md

 - Instead of default TERM signal one can provide a `finish` file to be run to terminate the main program (e.g., which can call `nginx -s quit`).
 - Supports a logging program which then receives stdout from the main program.
-You can use it to redirect logs to a file or elsewhere, or to convert non-JSON logging to JSON logging (e.g., using [regex2json](https://gitlab.com/tozd/regex2json) tool).
-Any stdout and stderr output from the logging program is then used by dinit as stdout and stderr output of the main program.
+You can use it to redirect stdout to a file or elsewhere, or to convert non-JSON stdout to JSON (e.g., using [regex2json](https://gitlab.com/tozd/regex2json) tool).
+Stdout output from the logging program is then used by dinit as stdout of the main program.
 - Configuration of dinit itself is done through environment variables.

 ## Installation